Canowindra: Ballooning

 Canowindra also hosted the Australian National Balloon Championships in 2011, 2013 (awarded silver at the NSW State Tourism Awards in the Festivals and Events category) and 2014, creating a larger, more competitive event.
-In 2014, the event went fully international with pilots from Japan, US, Russia, Brazil and the UK competing.
+In 2014, the event went fully international with pilots from Japan, the United States of America, Russia, Brazil and the United Kingdom competing.

 In 2020, the Balloon Challenge was cancelled due to the COVID-19 pandemic.
 The 2021 event was held as scheduled on 26 April to 1 May.